-It is no surprise why Irodori Japanese Restaurant often sports a queue for their à la carte buffet ($38.80++).
-Dig into their wide variety of agemono, or deep-fried dishes, and free-flow sashimi that is fresh and thicc.
+It is no surprise why Irodori Japanese Restaurant often sports a queue for their a la carte buffet ($39.80++).
+Dig into their wide variety of agemono, or deep-fried dishes, and free-flow slices of fresh sashimi that don’t skimp on thickness.
 Do not leave without having tried their signature Irodori Maki, which comprises a maki roll stuffed with a creamy lobster filling and rolled in tobiko.

 3. Shin Minori Japanese Restaurant

-Shin Minori Japanese Restaurant is my go-to restaurant whenever the Japan feels hit me hard, and I’ll treat myself to their Ala Carte Buffet ($41.90++).
-Be sure to order Ebi Tempura in excess to save yourself from having to get more later, for its crispy batter and the succulent, meaty prawn are bound to make you want seconds.
+Shin Minori Japanese Restaurant is my go-to restaurant whenever the Japan feels hit me hard, and I’ll treat myself to their Omizu La Carte Buffet ($62.90++).
+Be sure to order Ebi Tempura in excess to save yourself from having to get more later, for its crispy batter and the succulent, meaty prawns are bound to make you want seconds.
 The restaurant also serves up a variety of grilled chicken innards such as Grilled Chicken Liver with Sweet Soy Sauce and Grilled Chicken Gizzard with Salt.
 Plus, their fuss-free ordering system via a tablet makes it incredibly easy and quick to order more food.

 Image credit: Kiseki Japanese Buffet Restaurant’s Facebook page

 One of the more popular Japanese buffet restaurants in town is Kiseki.
-Lunch costs $22.80++ on weekdays, and $29.90++ on weekends.
-If you want a wider variety of dishes, including rotational items such as robatayaki crayfish and saba shioyaki, opt for head down during dinner.
-Dinner is priced at $33.80++ every Monday to Thursday, and $39.80++ every Friday to Sunday.
+Lunch costs $29.80++ on weekdays, and $42.80++ on weekends.
+If you want a wider variety of dishes, including rotational items such as robatayaki crayfish and saba shioyaki, check out this restaurant during dinner.
+It’s priced at $42.80++ every Monday to Thursday, and $52.80++ every Friday to Sunday.

 Address: 181 Orchard Road, #08-01/02/03, Orchard Central, Singapore 238896